Return-to-Office Plans: When Companies Are Planning to Go Back

-Boies Schiller Flexner is planning for a return to a hybrid model in early October, and is requiring its attorneys and staff be vaccinated.
+Boies Schiller Flexner returned to the office using in early October using a hybrid model, and has required its attorneys and staff be vaccinated.
 The mandate also applies to any vendors entering the law firm’s 10 offices.

 Chevron is “monitoring regional case rates for improvement to determine a new return date” for its San Ramon, Calif., headquarters, and is not planning a return to office in Houston, where most of its office-based employees work, until at least October.
 The oil giant is adopting a hybrid model for when its office workers do return.

-Citigroup employees in the New York area as well as in Chicago, Boston, D.C. and Philadelphia are expected back at least two days a week starting Sept.
-13. The company is also requiring those workers get vaccinated.
-Citi is “not bringing more people back at this time” at its other corporate sites, the company said Aug.
-10. It is encouraging branch workers to get vaccinated, and is requiring masks of all workers.
+Citigroup (C) employees in the New York area as well as in Chicago, Boston, D.C. and Philadelphia were expected back at least two days a week starting in mid-September.
+The company is also requiring those workers get vaccinated.
+In mid-December, though, the company told employees they could work remotely through the holidays due to surges in coronavirus cases, according to the New York Post.

 Convene is requiring that all of its employees either prove they are fully vaccinated by Oct.
 4 or provide a medical or religious exemption.
 The flex space-slash-meetings-and-events provider is also requiring this of clients and guests who use its physical locations for work or meetings — the first coworking company to do so in the U.S. Those Convene employees who can’t get vaccinated will be allowed to work remotely if their job can be done that way.